hannandarryl/hannandarryl.github.io/_pages/about.md

   - /about.html
 ---

-I'm a sixth year PhD candidate and NSF GRFP Fellow at Drexel University where I'm a member of the SPARSE lab supervised by Dr. Edward Kim.
+I'm a PhD Intern at Pacific Northwest National Laboratory as part of the National Security Internship Program.
+I'm also a sixth year PhD candidate and NSF GRFP Fellow at Drexel University where I'm a member of the SPARSE lab supervised by Dr. Edward Kim.
 My primary research interest is in neuromorphic computing, biologically-inspired learning approaches, and language-vision tasks.
 I recieved my Master's degree from UNC as a member of the [MURGe-Lab](https://murgelab.cs.unc.edu).

 <p style="text-align: center;"><a href="../files/CV.pdf">FULL CV</a></p>